-The Turner School of Entrepreneurship offers a Minor in Entrepreneurship and Innovation to undergraduate students, regardless of their declared major or the College in which it is housed.
+The Turner School of Entrepreneurship and Innovation offers a Minor in Entrepreneurship and Innovation to undergraduate students, regardless of their declared major or the College in which it is housed.
 At Bradley University, we define entrepreneurship and innovation as follows:

 Entrepreneurship is the process of discovery, evaluation and pursuit of opportunities.